nirustanite/E_Assignment/README.md

       `cd E_Assignment`

-3. Change .env.sample file to .env file
+3. Change .env.sample file to .env file and put the backend base url.

 <a name="installations"></a>
 #### Installation